-Mr Hanson also detailed how perhaps, the Royal Family are learning from the past: “The late Diana, Princess of Wales was never allowed to live with her husband to-be before the marriage, whereas with the now Duke and Duchess of Cambridge, this was very much encouraged.”
+Mr Hanson also detailed how perhaps, the Royal Family are learning from the past: “The late Diana, Princess of Wales, was never allowed to live with her husband-to-be before the marriage, whereas with the now Duke and Duchess of Cambridge, this was very much encouraged.”

 “The protocol that is still in place ensures a certain level of respect can be achieved – respect that is very easily earned by the Royal Family.
 They are not just a family with [some] power and money, but a reminder of what puts the Great in Great Britain and our history and heritage.”

 Perhaps the most thorny of protocol issues is bowing and curtseying.
 This particular rule of thumb has caused controversy like I can’t tell you.
 People who meet members of the Royal Family are often told in advance the correct protocol, some conscientiously object and choose not to bow or curtsey.
 The Royal Household’s position on this is that people should communicate in a way that they are comfortable with.
-General protocol rules state that if Her Majesty is your Monarch, then you should curtsey to her and her family, otherwise, simple politeness is the order of the day.
+General protocol rules state that if Her Majesty is your Monarch, then you should curtsey to her and her family; otherwise, simple politeness is the order of the day.

-The main non-negotiable for protocol is address.
+The main non-negotiable for a protocol is address.
 It is commonly held that even if you choose not to bow or curtsey, you should at least uphold the fundamental concepts of address.
 For The Queen, the correct form of address is ‘Your Majesty’ at first, then ‘Ma’am’, (pronounced rhyming with jam, not farm) after that.
 Similarly for other members of the Royal Family, it is ‘Your Royal Highness’ at first and then ‘Sir’ or ‘Ma’am’ after that.

-Active defiance of protocol has not just been reserved for just members of the public.
+Active defiance of the protocol has not just been reserved for just members of the public.
 Australia’s Prime Minister Julia Gillard openly chooses not to curtsey to The Queen when she visits, even though she is the head of Her Majesty’s Government in Australia.
 Julia Gillard openly advocates Australia becoming a republic and has suggested that the end of Queen Elizabeth II’s reign would be “probably the appropriate point for a transition”.

 Protocol is relevant to modern royals, too.
 By custom, citizens of any of the realms of which Her Majesty is Head Of State should bow or curtsey to any titled member of the Royal Family, including the highly-held modernisers ‘William & Kate’.
-Having said that, William himself has said that he doesn’t take too much to protocol, at one point remarking: “I am and always will be an HRH.
-But out of personal choice I like to be called William because that is my name and I want people to call me William – for now”.
+Having said that, William himself has said that he doesn’t take too much to protocol, at one point to remark: “I am and always will be an HRH.
+But out of personal choice I like to be called William because that is my name, and I want people to call me William – for now”.